ibm-cloud-docs/cloud-databases/k8-tutorial.md

 The [{{site.data.keyword.databases-for}} "Hello World" Kubernetes examples](https://github.com/IBM-Cloud/clouddatabases-helloworld-kubernetes-examples) repository holds sample {{site.data.keyword.cloud}} applications, written in a various programming languages, that detail how to connect a {{site.data.keyword.databases-for}} deployment to an {{site.data.keyword.containerlong_notm}} application.

-Each Git branch of the examples repository corresponds to samples in a particular programming language.
-For example, when you click **Branch**, a **Node** branch exists where all examples are written in JavaScript that uses Node.js.
+Each Git branch of the examples repository corresponds to samples in a particular programming language, either JavaScript using Node.js, or python.
 The files in each folder correspond to either a database or a message queue.

 ## Trying out the sample applications
 {: #sample-apps}